-According to India's 2001 census, over 80% of the country's people practice Hinduism.
-Islam accounts for 13%, while the rest of the population practice Christianity, Buddhism, and other religions.
+According to India's 2001 census, over 80 percent of the country's people practice Hinduism.
+Islam accounts for 14 percent, while the rest of the population practice Christianity, Buddhism, and other religions.

 India is a country that's tolerant of its many religions.
 However, holidays, dress codes, and customs differ widely between the states and regions so it's best to learn a bit about your region's specific religious requirements and practices as soon as you can.

-One of the biggest Hindu festivals is Diwali.
-The dates change slightly each year, but in 2013 the celebration begins on November 3 for five days.
+One of the biggest Hindu festivals is Diwali (also known as the Festival of Lights).
+This is generally held in October and November, though the dates change slightly each year.
+In 2018, the celebration begins on November 6 for five days (in 2019 it will begin on October 27; in 2020 it will begin on November 14).
 There are five smaller festivals during this time, so make sure you include these holidays in your planning.